 The screening process should start at age 50 if there are no factors indicating a high-risk profile.
 People who are considered high risk are those who have a personal or family history of polyps or colon cancer.
 If you have a family history then your screening should start 10 years before the age of the family member who was diagnosed (e.g., father at age 48 then you start screening at age 38).
 Family members include first degree relatives - father, mother, brother, sister or children.

 The colonoscopy is considered the "Gold Standard" screening test.
 It allows the entire length of the large colon to be visualized.
-A bowel cleansing solution is ingested the evening before this procedure, and the patient receives sedation for the procedure.
+A bowel cleansing solution will have to be used and the patient receives sedation for the procedure.
 The physician will visualize the lining of the colon through the colonoscope and any abnormality can be biopsied or removed at that time.
 There are other screening tests that can be performed: Fecal Occult Blood Test (stool cards), Flexible Sigmoidoscopy - this visualizes the lower one-third portion of the colon, and Barium Enema.
 Your physician will discuss these options with you.

 How our Screening Colonoscopy Clinic Works

 A referral is needed from your primary care physician.
-You will be contacted and a medical screening will be performed.
-We will then schedule an appointment, and a packet of information will be sent to you.
-One week before your appointment you will be contacted to review preparation instructions.
+You will be contacted by the scheduler to set up your appointment date.
+We will then call you for a medical screening along with your medication list.
+A packet of information will be sent to you 2 weeks in advance.
+Then 2 days before your procedure you will receive a programmed call with your arrival time.
 On the day of your procedure, you will report to our outpatient surgical suite.
 After the procedure the physician will review any findings and answer questions.
-A follow-up letter will be given to you and copies of any reports will be sent to your referring physician.
+Report of exam, photos, and discharge instructions will be given to you.
+Copies of any reports will be sent to your referring physician.

-Take a second look at the risk factors and symptoms.
+Take another look at the risk factors and symptoms.
 If you have any concerns please talk with your primary care physician.
-If you do not have a primary care physician, you may call the number below and we will assist you in this process.
+If you do not have a primary care physician, you may call us at (540) 332-5526 and we will assist you in this process.
 We are committed to helping stamp out the second leading cause of death.